 The program concluded in Jakarta where we spent four nights (in a hotel with hot showers).
 We engaged in a youth dialogue at the Australian Embassy, had meetings with Australia’s diplomatic staff and also said our last, emotional goodbyes to one another.
 About half of the Australian participants stayed on in Indonesia after the program (Bali was a popular choice).
 Whether we stayed or not, I dare say most Australians are planning ways to return to reunite with their counterparts and host families.

-What are living conditions like at the host family in the village and the city?
+What are living conditions like in the host family in the village and the city?

 Do you have to be fluent in Indonesian?